uhasker/getting-things-done-in-next-js/src/chapter2/01-hypertext-markup-language.md

 The `id` attribute is used to specify a _unique identity_ for an HTML element.
 You can use that attribute to - well - uniquely identify an element.
-This allows us to reference that element using JavaScript.
+This allows us to reference that element using JavaScript or CSS.

 The `class` attribute is used to specify a _class_ for an HTML element.
 Unlike unique identifiers, multiple HTML elements can share the same class, which is useful for applying consistent styles to multiple elements.